AllenNeuralDynamics/isi_segmentation/README.md

 ## Installation
-To use the predict-isi-segmentation library, clone this repository and install the requirements.
+To use isi-segmentation library, clone this repository and install the requirements.

 1. First, ensure git is installed:
 ```